ArunFrey/mass-shootings/README.md

 ## Authors

 __Arun Frey__
 Arun Frey is a Postdoctoral Researcher with the Leverhulme Centre for Demographic Science, and a member of the Department of Sociology at the University of Oxford.
 His research interests include immigration and group conflict, inequality, and causal inference and computational social science.
-His work has appeared in the Proceedings of the National Academy of Sciences and the European Sociological Review.
+His work has appeared in the _Proceedings of the National Academy of Sciences_ and the _European Sociological Review_.

 __David S. Kirk__
 David Kirk is Professor in the Department of Sociology and Nuffield College at the University of Oxford as well as faculty associate of the Leverhulme Centre for Demographic Science.
-His recent book, Home Free, traces the effect of residential displacement among the formerly incarcerated in the wake of Hurricane Katrina.
-In other work, with collaborator Rob Sampson, he has launched a 5th survey wave of the Project on Human Development in Chicago Neighborhoods, to examine the correlates and consequences of gun violence over the life course over the last quarter century.
+His recent book, _Home Free_, traces the effect of residential displacement among the formerly incarcerated in the wake of Hurricane Katrina.
+In other work, with collaborator Rob Sampson, he has launched a 5th survey wave of the Project on _Human Development in Chicago Neighborhoods_, to examine the correlates and consequences of gun violence over the life course over the last quarter century.